labex-labs/open-source-labs/rust/rust-book/lab-ch04-01-what-is-ownership/step4.md

 # The String Type

-To illustrate the rules of ownership, we need a data type that is more complex than those we covered in "Data Types" on page XX.
+To illustrate the rules of ownership, we need a data type that is more complex than those we covered in "Data Types".
 The types covered previously are of a known size, can be stored on the stack and popped off the stack when their scope is over, and can be quickly and trivially copied to make a new, independent instance if another part of code needs to use the same value in a different scope.
 But we want to look at data that is stored on the heap and explore how Rust knows when to clean up that data, and the `String` type is a great example.

 We'll concentrate on the parts of `String` that relate to ownership.
 These aspects also apply to other complex data types, whether they are provided by the standard library or created by you.
 We'll discuss `String` in more depth in Chapter 8.